 Panasonic G9 versus Panasonic G1

-The Panasonic Lumix DC-G9 and the Panasonic Lumix DMC-G1 are two digital cameras that were revealed to the public, respectively, in November 2017 and September 2008.
-Both the G9 and the Lumix G1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The G9 has a resolution of 20.2 megapixel, whereas the Lumix G1 provides 12 MP.
+The Panasonic Lumix DC-G9 and the Panasonic Lumix DMC-G1 are two digital cameras that were officially introduced, respectively, in November 2017 and September 2008.
+Both the G9 and the G1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
+The G9 has a resolution of 20.2 megapixel, whereas the G1 provides 12 MP.

-The side-by-side display below illustrates the physical size and weight of the Panasonic G9 and the Panasonic G1.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G9 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Panasonic G9 and the Panasonic G1 are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Micro Four Thirds Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.